parsodyl/json_string/README.md

 #### Properties

 When you construct a JsonString object, it checks on your behalf if the source represents a valid piece of JSON data, but it doesn’t tell you **what kind of data** it contains.
-If you don’t know the expected type or you simply don’t care about that, just access the `decodedValue` property.
+If you don’t know the expected type or you simply don’t care about it, just access the `decodedValue` property.
 It works every time:

 ```dart
 // any type